Sampler, Chapter 1

 They both knew that this was a stretch.
 When the races started, she was one of the most avid spectators there.

 During the warm-up lap, Kari watched the racers weave side to side, building heat in their tires as they slowly circled the track.
 The low-slung, modern-day bikes buzzed forward in short fits of acceleration, a symbiotic pulse between nervous riders and their machines.
 Soon afterwards, they returned to their designated squares on the grid.
-Engines alternately howled and rumbled while riders impatiently blipped throttles.
+Engines alternately howled and rumbled while riders impatiently blipped their throttles.
 The flag drop was only seconds away.
 Nudging forward within their respective slots, they poised for flight like racehorses pushing on the gates.

 The Race

-A race official climbed the stairs to the race box, pausing only slightly to drop the green flag with a side-to-side wave that reminded Kari of a maestro's baton to a mechanical symphony.
+The race official climbed the stairs to the race box, pausing only slightly to drop the green flag with a side-to-side wave that reminded Kari of a maestro’s baton to a mechanical symphony.
 The motorcycles surged forward like a swarm of angry hornets, swirling and twisting in a miasmic cacophony.
 Each vied for the coveted hole-shot, thrusting and menacing each other until their paths finally constricted into a single race line at the beginning of Turn One.

 Kyle squeezed his brilliant red, Italian Ducati into an impossibly small space directly between two fellow competitors.
 He leaned far to the right, elbow to elbow, nose to tail, willing them to concede the space he needed.
 Kari anxiously peered into the glare of an unusual Oregon morning sun as they zoomed off towards turns Two and Three.
-As they left the fourth, the group disappeared from view and headed towards the three-quarters of a mile that made up the legendary “Back Straight”.
-Kyle described it as more of a 130-mph sweeping right-hander than a strict straightaway - one that could catch even the most experienced racer unaware.
-One of the track's few left-handed turns waited at the end of the Back Straight’s high-speed blitz.
-He'd seen numerous competitors miss the left, sailing end-over-end as they launched off the small berm directly in front of them.
+As they left the fourth turn, their group disappeared from view and headed towards the three-quarters of a mile that made up the legendary “Back Straight”.
+Kyle described it as more of a 130-mph sweeping right-hander than a strict straightaway – one that could catch even the most experienced racer unaware.
+One of the track’s few left-handed turns waited at the end of the Back Straight’s high-speed blitz.
+He’d seen numerous competitors miss the left, sailing end-over-end as they launched off the small berm directly in front of them.

-The crescendo of the lead bikes grew as the pack approached the last turn, anticipating the one-mile front straight bordered by a grandstand that could see speeds exceeding 160 mph.
-Craning her neck to the right, Kari’s eyes sought out Kyle's dark red leathers that complemented his motorcycle so well.
+The crescendo of the lead bikes grew as the pack approached the last turn, anticipating the one-mile front straight bordered by a grandstand that saw speeds exceed 160 mph.
+Craning her neck to the right, Kari’s eyes sought out Kyle’s dark red leathers that complemented his motorcycle so well.
 She’d picked them out; he had no sense of style.
 She shrieked excitedly as he streaked past, only four positions down from the lead.
 He was already doing better than expected.
 Near the end of the straight, she could see that he’d braked very late, diving aggressively into Turn One.

 Ratcheting down from 160 mph, the Ducati’s dry clutch rattled noticeably while its deep exhaust burbled a warning to the rider in front.
 His opponent swung wide leaving a sliver of daylight through which Kyle deftly threaded.
 Startled by a brush with Kyle’s left boot, the rider’s line wobbled as he reacted to the rush of air emitted by Kyle’s massive V-twin.
 Kyle kept his eyes well ahead of Turn Two, his knee sliders scraping the pavement in one long right-hand sweep, merging Turn One and Turn Two into a single giant arc.